raygene3d-team/raygene3d-demo/README.md

 1. Go to 3rdparty directory and unzip 3rdparty.zip to the directory
 2. Run CMake GUI
-3. Specify the source code field as root directory of the cloned repo, specify the output directory (you can use the same path) and press the Configure button.
+3. Specify the source code field as root directory of the cloned repo, specify the output directory (pick root directory as cmake output) and press the Configure button.
 4. Then select your Visual Studio version and configure the project.
 5. Generate VS Project file and open it.
 As we said before we have some pre-build dependencies and you must use v142 toolset.
 6. Compile and run the project